Leedehai/typst-physics/physica-manual.typ

 - named _kwargs_:
   - `d`: the differential symbol [default: `upright(d)`].
   - `p`: the product symbol connecting the components [default: `none`].
+  - `compact`: only effective if `p` is `none`.
+If `#true`, will remove the TeXBook-advised thin spaces between the d-units [default: `#false`].

+TeXBook advises _[f]ormulas involving calculus look best when an extra thin space appears before dx or dy or d whatever_ (Chapter 18 p.168), and this package heeds this advice.
+If you don't want the spaces between the d-units, you may pass a `compact:#true` argument: $dd(r,theta) "vs." dd(r,theta,compact:#true)$ (compact).
+// https://github.com/typst/typst/issues/147 advocates for set rules for
+// non built-in functions.
+When that's implemented, user can do a
+// #set dd(compact: true) to set this param for all dd() invocations.

 *Order assignment algorithm:*
 - If there is no order number or order array, all variables has order 1.